paulchworks/s2s_nova_sonic/README.md

 # Amazon Nova Sonic Call Center Agent w/ Tools

-By Reilly Manton (rcmanton@amazon.com); Shuto Araki (shuaraki@amazon.com); Andrew Young (ajuny@amazon.com)
+**Overview**

 This template provides an AWS cloud-based solution for deploying applications that interact with the Amazon Nova Sonic Model.
 It serves as a foundation for developing future speech-to-speech tooling use cases.
-Unlike previous implementations that required locally hosted backend and frontend, this cloud architecture leverages:
+Unlike other implementations that required locally hosted backend and frontend, this cloud architecture leverages:

 - **Frontend:** Hosted on Amazon CloudFront and S3
 - **Backend:** Deployed on Amazon ECS
 - **Connection:** Websocket communication through Network Load Balancer (NLB)
 - **Authentication:** Integrated Amazon Cognito authentication

 The sample application demonstrates Amazon Nova Sonic model interactions in a customer support context.
-The model acts as AnyTelco's call center agent Telly and responds to the user in real time.
-It has two tools at its disposal to augment its knowledge with data:
+There are two deployment options:

-1. Customer information lookup via phone number
+- 1. Basic deployment where you get a Agentic AI powered digital concierge for AnyTelco handling customer calls and responding to the customers in real time.
-2. Knowledge base search for AnyTelco company information such as plan features and pricing
+- 2. Industry specific deployment where you get option to deploy the solution for an industry (airline, telco, etc.) of your choice with industry specific sample data and set of MCP tools.
+This is a quick and easy way to deploy the solution before you customise it for your specific use cases.

 **Note:** This is a sample application.
 For production, please modify the application to align with your security standards.